MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-datasvc-sqlmi/eslz-arc-datasvc-sqlmi-upgradeability-disciplines.md

 #### Business Critical service tier

-- During an Azure Arc-enabled SQL Managed Instance in a Business Critical service tier upgrade with multiple replicas, the active database instance switches from one pod to another.
-It is important to understand the application and client side impact of an upgrade where there is a brief moment of downtime when the failover occurs.
+- During an Azure Arc-enabled SQL Managed Instance in a Business Critical service tier upgrade with multiple replicas, the secondary replicas are upgraded first, and one of the upgraded secondary replica is promoted to become the new primary, and the old primary becomes a secondary and is upgraded.
+During the transition from old primary to new primary there is a brief moment of downtime when the failover happens.
+It is important to understand the application and client side impact of an upgrade when the failover occur.
 - Review your applications architecture to understand if they have the needed resiliency and re-try logic to support brief impact during an upgrade.

 ### Extension upgrade